Boundedness of trace fields of rank two local systems: Drinfeld's work on function field Langlands

-such that the line bundle $\bar{f}^*\omega$ has degree bounded above by a function of $g,n,d,$ and $p$.
+such that the line bundle $\bar{f}^*\omega$ has degree bounded above by a function of $g,n,d,$ and $p$ (crucially, the dependence is on $p$ and not $q$).
 Here, $ \mscr{A}_N^*$ denotes the minimal compactification of the moduli stack of principally polarized abelian varieties of dimension $N$, with $\omega$ the Hodge line bundle on it. \end{enumerate} \end{prop} The proof of this will appear at the end of \S~\ref{section:untwist}. \begin{rmk} In the case where $F$ is completely split above $p$, the above follows from \cite[Lemma~2.7]{zuoconstruct}; in fact, in this case the degree of $\bar{f}^*\omega$ is boundedly above by a function of only $g,n,d$. \end{rmk}